rgdonohue/foss4gna-2018/PITCHME.md

 @div[left-60]
 <br>
 @ol
-- How we use Git for course development and management
+- Using Git for course development and management
 - How using Git improves the learning process
-- How using Git promotes collaboration and builds community
+- The role Git in collaboration and community building
 @olend
 @divend